Barni6264/AngelMacro/README.md

-# AngelMacro
+# Angel Macro
-A conditional macro recorder and editor written in C#
+- A lazy conditional macro recorder written in C#
+- created to test GitHub features